NYSC Orientation Camp: How Much Money Do You Really Need?

 As the name suggests, this category is for those with deep pockets who don’t need to check their wallets before spending.
 It’s not for the faint-hearted.

-🔰 You’ll be spending around 4,500 naira per day which totals around 90k during your stay in camp.
+🔰 You’ll be spending around 6k daily which totals around 120,000 naira during your stay in camp.

 🔰 All your meals will be eaten at maami market with cold drinks to wash them down.